This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Driving from UK to France and through the country is easy, with well-maintained roads and generally considerate and well-mannered drivers.

-There are also regular disruptions and fuel blockades due to political tensions, so make sure you check the current situation when you leave home.
+On the downside, there are regular disruptions and fuel blockades due to political tensions, so make sure you check the current situation when you leave home.

 Mountain Law in France